 such as specific encryption requirements, e.g., key size or algorithm,

-data integrity requirements, time-to-live of the CEK, or audit record
+data integrity requirements, time-to-live (TTL) of the CEK, or audit record

 creation requirements.
 It is a matter for the policy on how to

 determine if the DR or PDEP is trusted to carry out the obligations.